ThomasBench/ThomasBench.github.io/_posts/2021-12-20-QuoteBankers.markdown

 externalLink: false
 ---

 This is a project carried out for the [Applied Data Analysis](https://edu.epfl.ch/coursebook/en/applied-data-analysis-CS-401) course at EPFL by [Pr.
-West](https://scholar.google.com/citations?user=ZiFn598AAAAJ)
+West](https://scholar.google.com/citations?user=ZiFn598AAAAJ).

+Made in collaboration with [Eliott Zemour](https://www.linkedin.com/in/eliott-zemour/), [Matheus Bernat](https://www.linkedin.com/in/matheus-bernat/), and [Benjamin Hansson](https://www.linkedin.com/in/benjamin-hansson-39b391140/)

 ---